 Instrument Flight Rules (IFR)

-Our fleet of twelve aircraft includes six helicopters with twin engines and Instrument Flight Rules (IFR) equipment and aviators trained in its use.
-An IFR equipped aircraft can fly in and above the clouds.
+Our fleet of ten aircraft includes eight helicopters with twin engines and Instrument Flight Rules (IFR) equipment and aviators trained in its use.
+An IFR-equipped aircraft can fly in and above the clouds.
 While IFR equipment doesn’t allow aircraft to fly into thunderstorms or icing conditions, having these aircraft in our fleet allows us to reach many patients that other helicopters simply cannot.
 In Central Appalachia, IFR capabilities save lives.